BethW83/Group-Project-1-Retail/README.md

 .\.venv\Scripts\Activate.ps1
 ```

-#### Install the dependancies:
+#### Install the dependencies:

-This will install all the dependancies needed for the project in to the virtual enviroment if it is setup, rather than globally
+This will install all the dependencies needed for the project in to the virtual environment if it is setup, rather than globally

 ```
 pip install -r requirements.txt